EDITOR’S NOTE: Voting is closed and Alexander Kader has moved on to the next round of the competition.

 Who knows, but probably not.
 While this topic is fascinating, engineering and law

 are more interesting to me.
-But then again, I also really like physics, so its a possibility.
+But then again, I also really like physics, so it’s a

 Why should people vote for your video?